-Police my name and address?
+Do I need to give police my name and address?

-Generally, a Police officer can only ask you to give your name and address if they believe you have committed an offence or are about to commit an offence.
+A police officer can ask you to give your name and address if they believe you have committed an offence or are about to commit an offence.

 Other times the police can ask for your name and address are: